Research Paper Critique Sheet

 Entry Limit: 1 research paper per school, with 1-2 authors

-Length Limits: minimum 700 words, maximum 1000 words, not including title page and Works Cited
+Length Limits: minimum 700 words, maximum 1000 words, not including Works Cited